 Chapter 13 is the chapter of the Bankruptcy Code that involves reorganization for individuals.
 Chapter 13 allows an individual to propose a plan to repay creditors over three to five years.
 In most cases, Chapter 13 allows you to pay your unsecured creditors (e.g., credit cards, medical debt, personal loans, etc.) only a fraction of what is owed.
 There are many reasons why Chapter 13 could be the right choice for you.
+The Jones Law Firm will thoroughly review your options with you before you file.
+Learn more about what we do for you

-Unlike Chapter 7, most individuals qualify for Chapter 13 bankruptcy.
+, most individuals qualify for Chapter 13 bankruptcy.
 The following are the only requirements to file Chapter 13 bankruptcy:

 As long as you meet these requirements, you should qualify to file a Chapter 13 bankruptcy.